Opake12/2_Investigating_a_DataSet/README.md

 # 2_Investigating_a_DataSet
-Project is part of the Udacity Data Analyst Nanodegree.
-This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.
+This project is part of the Udacity Data Analyst Nanodegree.
+The data set contains of information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.